+Butternut Squash-Bartlett Pear Soup is one of the best soups you’ll ever put in your mouth.
 I LOVE this recipe!
 It is really amazing.
 Butternut squash is pureed with Bartlett pears and leeks in this fabulous vegan soup.
 The sweet taste comes from the pears rather than from added sugar and it doesn’t have a lot of hidden fillers that increase calories.
 It’s garnished with toasted pumpkin seeds and fresh thyme which really add crunch, texture and taste, in my opinion.
-This is a delicious, healthy, low calorie option that you should put on your menu soon!
+This is a delicious, healthy, low calorie soup that you should put on your menu soon!
 I can’t get enough of this delicious soup.

 Here’s what I did.